Bananapus/bananapus-721-staking-delegate/README.md

 Use this template as a starting point, do not push straight on main, rather create a new branch and open a PR - your reviewer will love you for this.

+# Generate an SVG

+use `forge script script/GenerateTierSVG.sol`, the SVG will be output to the path as defined in the script file (default: `./out/image.svg"`)

 # Usage
 use `yarn test` to run tests